bobleesj/learn-swift-with-bob/course/swift-intermediate/optional-chaining.md

 # Optionals Chainings

 ## Introduction
-Welcome to Lesson 2 of Part 1 the Swift Fundamentals with me.
-Just to recap, in our previous lesson, you've learned why we optionals, and there were two ways to unwrap.
+Welcome to Lesson 2 of The Swift Fundamentals.
+In the previous lesson, you've learned why we use optionals, and there were two ways to unwrap/convert.

-But, have you ever wondered why `?` and `!` automatically appear when you randomly try to get  properties and methods of an object?
+However, have you wondered why `?` and `!` automatically appear when you try to get properties and methods of an object?
 If you haven't, that's okay.
 You will find out.
-The goal is to prevent you from guessing and checking.
-Let's dig in what's really going under the hood.
-We shall begin.
+The goal is to prevent you from guessing.
+Let us find out what goes under the hood.

 ## Problem
 Why do I see "?" and "!" when accessing methods and properties?

 ### Optional Chaining in UIKit
 You might have seen something like this.